wu87988622/ohara/docs/src/user_guide.rst

 -  hostname: hostname to run Ohara Configurator (defaults to 0.0.0.0)

 .. note::
-  You can enable the jmx reporter via inputing two env variables - “JMX_HOSTNAME” and “JMX_PORT”.
+  You can enable the jmx reporter via inputting two env variables - “JMX_HOSTNAME” and “JMX_PORT”.

   - “JMX_HOSTNAME” should be same as the host running Ohara Configurator container so as to access the jmx service in docker from outside.